mathisdt/sdb2/README.md

 ## Contributing

 The program has evolved since 2005 at [Koinonia Calvary Chapel Hannover](https://koinonia.church).
-If you find a bug or want a new feature, you are welcome to [file an issue](https://github.com/mathisdt/sdb2/issues) or even fix things yourself and create a pull request!
+If you find a bug or want a new feature, you are welcome to [file an issue](https://codeberg.org/mathisdt/sdb2/issues) or even fix things yourself and create a pull request!

-## Build using Earthly
+# License

-The CI build of this project uses [Earthly](https://docs.earthly.dev/), which in turn uses container virtualization (e.g. Docker or Podman).
-You can also run the build locally (if you have Earthly as well as an OCI compatible container engine installed) by executing `earthly +build`.
-This will create a container with everything needed for the build, create the package inside it and then copy the results to the directory `target` for you.
+This project is licensed under GPL v3.
+If you submit or contribute changes, these are automatically licensed under GPL v3 as well.
+If you don't want that, please don't submit the contribution (e.g. pull request)!